gitpod-io/website/src/routes/docs/beta/configure/prebuilds.md

     addComment: true
     # add a "Review in Gitpod" button to the pull request's description (defaults to false)
     addBadge: false
-    # add a label once the prebuild is ready to pull requests (defaults to false)
-    addLabel: false
 ```

 ### When a prebuild is run